tlikonen/tagdb/README.md

 but the build process downloads and installs them automatically (with [Quicklisp][QL]).

-Here's the build process:
+Here's the build and install process:

     $ sudo apt install build-essential git sbcl libsqlite3-dev
     $ git clone https://github.com/tlikonen/tagdb
     $ cd tagdb
     $ make
+    $ sudo make install

-Command `make install` will install `tagdb` files under `/usr/local` directories.
-You can configure move the location with makefile variable `prefix` or separately executable file directory with `bindir` or library directory with `libdir`.
+By default program's files are installed under `/usr/local` directories.
+You can move the location with makefile variable `prefix` or separately executable file directory with `bindir` or library directory with `libdir`.
 Variable `sbcl` defines the path for SBCL.
-For example: `make sbcl=... prefix=...`.
-Use the same variables with build and install.
+Variables are stored in `config.mk` file.

 When the program is installed start with `tagdb -h` command.